jinalighoghari/Bookbarn/README.md

         Share your thoughts and opinions by adding reviews.
 4.Community Features:
         Engage with other users through discussion forums and chat features.
+## Contact
+For issues, suggestions, or any other inquiries, please contact us at jinalighoghari01@gmail.com.

+Happy reading with BookBarn!
 # Thank you